 Trade NZDUSD your way

 With Saxo, you can trade NZDUSD and other FX pairs with true flexibility.
 Buy and sell currency pairs with Spot FX, get a jump on future prices with FX options or hedge your exposure with FX swaps.
-You can also trade cryptocurrencies against USD and other major currencies with our Crypto FX pairs.

 Please note that FX related instruments are traded with leverage and small price fluctuations can lead to larger losses if market volatility increases.
 FX markets are sensitive to political and macroeconomic events, which can drive prices higher or lower rapidly.
 Therefore, you should ensure that you understand the risks before trading.